Building a Custom OS Template for Linux

 chmod +x /usr/local/bin/announce-vnc-users.sh

-11. Restart the system.
+11. Restart the machine.

-13. It’s recommended to disable the sudo password requirement.
+13. Disable the sudo password (recommended).

-14. Test that everything works.
+14. Check that everything is working correctly.

 Please Note